 ls /usr/share/zoneinfo ls /usr/share/zoneinfo/America

-Setup the hardware clock, create a hostname and enable the DHCP for the internet using the below commands in sequence.
+Set up the hardware clock, create a hostname and enable the DHCP for the internet using the commands below.
 You can change

 "arindam-pc" to any hostname as per your desire.

 systemctl enable dhcpcd